 Larger lesions can sometimes occur in combination.

 Typically manifest as unilocular or multilocular cystic masses with well-defined walls.
 Lesions can be lobulated and may have soft-tissue attenuation components.
 Some thymic cysts may have increased CT attenuation if haemorrhage or infection occurs as a complication.
 Curvilinear calcification of the cyst wall occurs in a small proportion of cases.

-Signal characteristics are similar to any simple cyst and are:
+In uncomplicated cases, signal characteristics are similar to any simple cyst and are:

 - T1: low signal